the-teachingRSE-project/competencies/competencies.md

     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     \gls{SWLC}&
-    Manages the complete life-cycle, bus factor equal to 1.& The team supports parts of the software life-cycle, but with low bus factor.& The team infrastructure and tooling supports the life-cycle and sustainability.& The bus factor may still be low in parts of the code.
+    Manages the complete life cycle, bus factor equal to 1.& The team supports parts of the software life cycle, but with low bus factor.& The team infrastructure and tooling supports the life cycle and sustainability.& The bus factor may still be low in parts of the code.
-      Need to think about coherent life-cycle management across the team - generally a key area of expertise for an RSE team.&
+      Need to think about coherent life cycle management across the team - generally a key area of expertise for an RSE team.&
     Should support with training.
 Organisation may also provide site licences for, e.g., management tools.